PrepMarquis/novela-hugo-starter/content/post/the-end-of-selections.md

 +++
 #### We live in a world of rejection letters, poor grades, disillusioning resumes and the cold silence after you hit send.

-But Hey! maybe an automated reply bot would catch your message to follow-up on you.
+Hey! maybe an automated reply bot would catch your message to follow-up on you.
 Then proceed to send you latest updates from the company/school/program you applied for.
 Who knows?